Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 It is important to understand that developing a tolerance for alcohol does not mean you will be any less impaired while drunk.
 Your movements, speech and behavior may seem relatively normal as compared to an inexperienced drinker who has consumed the same amount of alcohol, but you will still be mentally, physically and emotionally unfit to drive.
 Moreover, research has demonstrated that drinkers with higher tolerance levels may be more susceptible to being involved in a drunk-driving collision.
 They are no better able to deal with emergency situations that drinkers with a low alcohol tolerance and yet more likely to falsely believe they are fit to drive.

 Tolerance for alcohol will increase as you begin to drink more regularly, though it will not continue to increase forever.
 It is your liver’s job to filter alcohol from your blood and convert it into less harmful substances.
-Drinking large amounts of alcohol or drinking too frequently both put strain on liver function and will eventually lead to irreversible liver tissue damage.
+Drinking large amounts of alcohol or drinking too frequently both put a strain on liver function and will eventually lead to irreversible liver tissue damage.
 When damaged by excessive alcohol consumption, your liver will not be able to process alcohol so efficiently as it once could.
 It is for this reason that long-term heavy drinkers eventually reach a stage where they become less tolerant to alcohol and suffer more severe mental, emotional and physical effects when they drink.

 Alcohol and stress

-While low-level stress can be a performance enhancer in high-risk situations, excessive stress can lead to anxiety, nervousness, irritability and other feelings which skew your view of the world, hinder performance and leave you more susceptible to making mistakes.
+While low-level stress can be a performance enhancer in high-risk situations, excessive stress can lead to anxiety, nervousness, irritability and other feelings that skew your view of the world, hinder performance and leave you more susceptible to making mistakes.
 For instance:

 - Nervousness or anxiety could lead you to drive too slowly, overreact to minor mistakes and compensate for imagined dangers.